 The Pros of Raw Feeding

-If you’re thinking about swapping your dog to a raw food diet, then the benefits of raw feeding may convince you to make the switch.
-Supporters of a raw diet are adamant about its numerous benefits.
+If you’re thinking about feeding your dog a raw food diet, then the benefits of raw feeding may convince you to make the switch.
+Supporters of feeding raw are adamant about its numerous benefits.

-So, let’s look at some of the pros of raw feeding;
+So, let’s look at some of the benefits of a raw food diet for dogs

-- You know and control exactly what your dog eats
+- You know exactly what your dog eats

 - Free from artificial preservatives and additives

-- Helps to maintain a healthy weight as there are no grains and ‘filler’
+- It helps to maintain a healthy weight as there are no grains and ‘filler.’

 - Improved oral health.
-Stronger teeth and fresher breath as bones are natural teeth cleaners
+Stronger teeth and fresher breath as raw bones are natural teeth cleaners.

 - Healthier coat and skin condition and reduction in food-related allergies

-- Improved digestion.
+- Improved digestive system.
 Expect smaller stools and less gas

 The Cons of Raw Feeding

-While that all sounds like a great reason to change to a raw diet, there are also some cons to consider;
+While that all sounds like a great reason to change to a raw diet, there are also some cons of a raw diet;

 - Home-Made fresh food is challenging to get right.
-It needs to be balanced and complete, so your dog gets all 37 essential nutrients that they need.
+It needs to be nutritionally balanced and complete, so your dog gets all the vitamins and minerals they need.

 - Buying pre-prepared raw food is no guarantee of nutritional balance either

-- Raw meat can contain harmful bacteria including Salmonella, Campylobacter, Escherichia coli O157: H7, Clostridium perfringens, Clostridium botulinum, and Staphylococcus aureus.
+- Raw meat contains risks harmful bacteria, including Salmonella, Campylobacter, E Coli O157: H7, Clostridium perfringens, Clostridium botulinum Staphylococcus aureus.
 These bacteria can not only affect your dog but human members of the house too

 - The danger of choking on bones